danielpowney/my-chatbot/readme.txt

 == Upgrade Notice ==
 = 1.0 =
-* Dialogflow v2 APIs now require a service account key file for authentication.
-Please configure settings.
+Dialogflow v1 API is shutting down soon.
+This upgrade will enable Dialogflow v2 APIs.
+You will need to re-configure the plugin settings to use a new service account key file for authentication.

 == Changelog ==